LeeMoriya/Expedition/README.md

 - Combat: Kill the specified amount of a certain creature.
 - Echo: Encounter the specified Echo.
 - Achievement: Earn the specified achievement.
-- Miscellaneous: Currently this only includes recieving the Mark from 5P.
+- Miscellaneous: Challenges that don't fit in other categories

 ## Unlocks

-Earned by acquiring a certain total number of points from successful expeditions you can unlock the following perks and abilities to assist with future expeditions:
+Earned by acquiring a certain total number of points from successful expeditions you can unlock the following perks and abilities to assist with future runs:

 **Perks**
 - Start with reinforced karma
 - Start with neuron glow
 - Expand possible starting locations
-- Cycles are max duration
+- Start with higher karma
 - All slugcats move faster

 **Abilities**